bureau700/monorepo/README.md

 }
 ```

+Note that you also have the choice to change directory and go
+under `packages/foo` and run a regular `yarn add` command.
+`yarn` will understand the monorepo context and do the right
+thing.

 ### Run npm/yarn scripts

 To run a script at the root, nothing changes compared to a regular repository.